mneils-9/ac-group3-final-project/README.md

 - NFL Team Cash Payroll Tracker (https://www.spotrac.com/nfl/cash/)

-  - We were able to discover this dataset from Spotrac, which has become  the largest and most reliable online sports team, & player contract resource on the internet.
+  - We were able to discover this dataset from Spotrac, which has become  the largest and most reliable online sports team & player contract resource on the internet.

   - This data is collected by dara development and research team.
 This data set on the website currently boasts financial information for MLB, the NBA, NFL, NHL, and MLS.